 Pull requests and Git history

-When you complete a pull request in VSTS, you merge the topic branch into your default branch, usually
+When you complete a pull request, you merge the topic branch into your default branch, usually

 This merge adds the commits of the topic branch to your main branch and creates a merge commit to reconcile any conflicts between the default and topic branch.

 The comments and discussion in the pull request give additional context for the changes made in the topic branch.

 The commit history on your

 master branch (or other default branch) does not follow a straight line because of the related topic branch history.

 As the project grows larger, the number of topic branches worked on at the same time increases, making the default branch history increasingly more difficult to follow.

 This default branch is an accurate representation of the history of each topic branch, but it is difficult to use to answer broader questions about your project's development.